hamid/mashya-instagram-api/README.md

 <a href="#And ...
 What's Mashya?"><img width="322" align="center" alt=" github.com/hamid  mashya instagram api" src="https://user-images.githubusercontent.com/1645233/165082744-c247ad88-a223-4ff1-96af-b0d1fbfd12f2.png"></a>
   </p>

- NodeJS Instagram API.it's like bot that simulate main instagram action, login, register, post, story, like, follow, ... this package uses [Playwright](https://playwright.dev/docs/library) under the hood for simulation.this instgram bot consists of these below method:
+ NodeJS Instagram API.it's like bot that simulate main instagram action like login, register, post, story, like, follow and etc.

+ This bot makes a full simulation to do not detect by instagram as robot. it uses [Playwright](https://playwright.dev/docs/library) under the hood for simulation.

+ This instgram bot consists of these below method:
  - Account
    - register
    - login